guyyoudom/Coursera-repo/README.md

 # Coursera-repo
-This repo is to practice Git/GitHub course on Coursera
+This repo is to practice the Git/GitHub course on Coursera

+It's a markdown file in this repository